robin-raymond/zax.io/flow-control.md

 #### `for` initializer statement and range iteration

-A `for` statement can contain a initialization statements with a condition followed by a repeated code block which must be separated by a sub-statement separator (`;;`).
-If a value is declared, the declared value's scope only exists within the context of the `for` control flows.
+A `for` statement can contain a initialization statement with a condition followed by a repeatable code block which must be separated by a sub-statement separator (`;;`) except for the repeatable code block.
+If a value is declared in an initialization statement then that value's scope only exists within the context of the `for` control flow.

 ````zax
 print final : ()(...) = {